jessevdp/monsterzoo/README.md

 <h2></h2>

 Hi there and welcome to  Monsterzoo.
 This project is for a school assignment.
 The purpose of this project was to demonstrate that I could build a front-end JavaScript application, without the use of large frameworks like React, Vue, or Angular.
-Other than a case describing the funciton of the application, I had to start from scratch—building up the structure of the project.
+Other than a case describing the different features of the application, I had to start from scratch—building up the structure of the project.

 #### 📄 Case